 Over subsequent years, as the better-managed businesses adjusted to increased capital requirements and more stringent regulation generally and the precarity of the post-crisis environment kept their shares reasonably valued even as customers returned to borrowing and transacting, we gradually increased our exposure to the sector.
 As central banks around the world have begun to raise interest rates over the past year, the growth outlook for some developed markets as well as EM financial companies has brightened considerably.
 Rising rates allow well-funded banks to raise their net interest margins, which, all else equal, should boost returns on equity substantially.
 Similarly, higher yields will raise the investment income of insurance companies in future years after the onetime hit to the mark-to-market value of their bond portfolios, making it easier for them to meet their long-term commitments to their policyholders.
-By the end of the guarter, we had narrowed our longstanding underweight to the Financials sector to less than 1%-and increased our overweight position in its constituent insurance industry-through one new purchase and two additions to existing positions.
+By the end of the quarter, we had narrowed our longstanding underweight to the Financials sector to less than 1%-and increased our overweight position in its constituent insurance industry-through a new purchase and an addition to an existing position.

 Manulife, the Canadian life insurer operating primarily in North America and Asia, is a new holding.
 Manulife offers a full suite of life insurance products as well as retirement and wealth management services.
 While the wealth management and retirement products appeal to the aging populations of the Western world, long-term life insurance products address the needs of the growing number of middle-class families in places like China and southeast Asia.
 COVID-19-induced lockdowns in China brought the shares down to a significant discount to our estimate of long-term value.
-The holding now serves as a nice diversifier to our Asia-centered insurers AIA and Ping An.
+The holding now serves as a nice diversifier to our Asia-centered insurers AIA and Ping An, the former of which we also added to during the quarter.